-Oxford BioDynamics Ltd (the establishment) was found to have met all of the HTA standards.
-Advice has been given relating to the Governance and Quality Systems (GQS), Premises, Facilities and Equipment (PFE), and Disposal (D) standards.
+NIHR-National Biosample Centre (the establishment) was found to have met all HTA standards.
+Advice has been given relating to the Governance and Quality Systems (GQS) and Disposal (D) standards, as well as to licence management.

-Particular examples of good practice are included in the concluding comments section of the report.
+Particular examples of strengths and good practice are included in the concluding comments section of the report.